 Yet even at her ulpan in Netanya, echoes of the war are never far away.
 More than once, Makarova has overheard her pro-Putin, Russian Jewish classmates ridicule Ukrainian President Volodymyr Zelensky—who is Jewish—demanding to know why Zelensky hadn’t been killed yet.

 It’s unclear how widespread such attitudes are—or the degree to which friction exists between pro-Putin Russians and Ukrainians.
 According to one recent poll cited by Israel’s i24 News channel—conducted in late August among 4,712 Israelis just as the war was nearing the six-month mark—37 percent of newly arrived Russian immigrants see Russia as “an enemy of Israel,” compared to 61 percent of new Ukrainian arrivals.
 Likewise, 58 percent of Russian immigrants have a negative opinion of Russia itself, compared to 76 percent of Ukrainians.

 Of the overall Israeli population, 49 percent of those surveyed called Russia an enemy of Israel, while 42 percent consider Russia “neither a friend nor an enemy” and only 6 percent view Russia as “a friend of Israel.”

-Kartashova, whose Haifa nonprofit helps all newcomers from the former Soviet Union, said hostilities between Ukrainian and Russian Jews in Israel are relatively rare.
+Kartashova, whose Haifa nonprofit helps newcomers from Ukraine, said hostilities between Ukrainian and Russian Jews in Israel are relatively rare.

 “I haven’t heard about any such encounters.
 There was a pro-Russian rally a few months ago, but the police made sure that no one got in fights with pro-Ukrainians,” she said.
 But, she added, “there are lots of nasty comments on Facebook [against Ukraine and specifically Zelensky] by Russian-speaking Israelis”—many of whom view Putin as the best protector of Jews that Russia ever had.